BC Fishing License Guide 2026: Freshwater, Tidal Waters, and Salmon Stamps

 2. Buying a Saltwater (Tidal Waters) License Online

-Federal tidal water licenses are purchased through the DFO’s **National Recreational Licensing System (NRLS)**.
-Here are the steps:
+Federal tidal water licences are purchased through DFO’s National Recreational Licensing System (NRLS).
+This is the correct path for ocean fishing, shellfish harvesting, and tidal portions of B.C. waters.

 Rules on Carrying and Signing Your License